 Eligibility

-• Nominating letter (1 page).
-The Institutional Official will describe the major accomplishments of the nominee and why this individual warrants consideration for the Basser Global Prize.
+- Nominating letter (1 page) from the individual submitting the nomination describing the major accomplishments of the nominee and why this individual warrants consideration for the Basser Global Prize.

-The Basser Center is proud to announce Kenneth Offit, MD, MPH, Memorial Sloan Kettering Cancer Center (MSK), as the recipient of the 11th annual Basser Global Prize.
+The Basser Center is proud to announce Patrick Sung, DPhil, of The University of Texas Health Science Center at San Antonio as the recipient of the 2024 Basser Global Prize.

 Previous Global Prize Winners